MariaDB/mariadb.org-tools/dbt3_benchmark/dbt3_mysql/README.txt

 17. Shutdown the results db server:
 	./bin/mysqladmin --user=root --port=12340 --socket={PROJECT_HOME}/temp/mysql.sock shutdown 0

 Now you have a database loaded with scale 1.
-It's datadir is {PROJECT_HOME}/temp/data_innodb_s1.
+Its datadir is {PROJECT_HOME}/temp/data_innodb_s1.

 The same steps can be reproduced for different scale factors and for different storage engines